tacomoon/khttp/readme.md

 # Kotlin DSL for Apache HTTP Client

 Library provide DSL for simple building and executing HTTP requests over Apache HTTP client.
+You are welcome to use the library and contribute into it.

 ### Examples
 Simply execute request: